funkycrash/2018.02.13.forwardJS-Notes/notes.md

 Tierion Network puts your data online and provides a timestamp proof of any data or files or event.

 #### What applications are running on ETH ?
+- Philips
+ - medical applications

+ - Distributed Health
+first blockchain healthcare conference.
+13 of 18 hackatons team used ETH to develop a system.